pedrosimao/mvp-challenge/README.md

 - I have chosen not to code the top header and left menu as it was time-consuming, and they are not very relevant to show coding skills.
 If you find absolutely needed I can add it.
 - I have added a button allowing to have a dark theme (which was not on the challenge description)
 - I had doubts about how the `Generate Report` button works.
 The Figma design was not super clear.
 In a normal situation I would ask the client before implementing.
 But for the testing I just assumed the button generates charts.
+- In a real project I would have added more E2E tests.
+The tests here are more of an example of what I am accustomed to testing.

 ## Main Library Choices